Sahilll15/blogging-platform-api/README.md

 ## API Documentation

-the apis of the project are
+the APIs of the project are

 1. **Authentication API**